handxr/handxr/README.md

 Software Engineer.

-Focus on architecture and perfomrance.
+Focus on architecture and performance.